 Location: Providence, RI

-The Center for the Study of Slavery and Justice at Brown University invites applications for a one-year position (2013-2014) as the Ruth J. Simmons Post-Doctoral Fellow in Slavery and Justice.
-The Center is devoted to interdisciplinary scholarly research, with a public education mission.
-Applicants should have a Ph.D. in any humanities or social science discipline (or will obtain a Ph.D. by June 2013) and work on questions concerning the historical formations of slavery in global or comparative terms; issues concerning contemporary forms of indentured servitude; or philosophical, historical, and theoretical questions concerning slavery and justice.
-Applicants working on questions of gender, public history, and memory are welcome.
+The Center for the Study of Slavery and Justice at Brown University invites applications for a one-year position (2014-2015) as the Ruth J. Simmons Post-Doctoral Fellow in Slavery and Justice.
+The Center is devoted to interdisciplinary scholarly research around issues of racial slavery, contemporary forms of injustice, as well as freedom.
+Applicants should have a Ph.D. in any humanities or social science discipline (or will obtain a Ph.D. by June 2014) and work on questions concerning the historical formations of slavery in global or comparative terms; issues concerning contemporary forms of indentured servitude; or philosophical, historical, and theoretical questions concerning slavery, justice, and freedom.
+Applicants working on questions of gender, contemporary racial formations, public history, and memory are welcome.
 The successful applicant would be expected to offer one course in a department to be agreed upon at the time of hire.
 He/she will be expected to be a regular participant in the Fellows seminar at the Cogut Center for the Humanities.
 The fellowship stipend will be $45,000- $50,000.

-Please include a current CV, a writing sample and three letters of reference.
+Please include a cover letter, current CV, a writing sample, and three letters of reference.

 JOHN CARTER BROWN LIBRARY AND THE CENTER FOR THE STUDY OF SLAVERY AND JUSTICE JOINT FELLOW